How to use the AMITEX_FFTP Apptainer image ?

 Prerequisites

-- Have Apptainer installed (installation guide)
+- Have Apptainer or Docker installed (installation guide)

 - Have downloaded the input files available here